cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://imagecolorpicker.com/'>Image Color Picker</a> — pick color (HEX or RGB) from image or website screenshot
 </br><a href="https://www.blocklayer.com/scale-fixereng.aspx">Find and Set Scale From Image</a>
 </br><a href="http://www.imageforensic.org/">Image Forensic (Ghiro Online)</a>
+</br><a href='https://compress-or-die.com/analyze'>compress-or-die.com/analyze</a> — get detail information about images (exif, metatags, ICC_Profile, quantanisation tables)
+</br><a href='https://aperisolve.fr'>aperisolve.fr</a> — Deep image layers (Supperimposed, Red, Green, Blue) and properties (Zsteg, Steghide, Outguess, Exif, Binwalk, Foremost) analyze tool.
+</br><a href='https://www.imaios.com/en/Imaios-Dicom-Viewer'>Dicom Viewer</a> — view MRI or CT photo online (.DCM files)
+</br><a href='https://www.caloriemama.ai/api'>Caloriemama</a> — AI can identify the type of food from the photo and give information about its caloric value.